cihankaynak/ipl-dashboard/README.md

 ###### IPL Dashboard
 React app with Spring Boot backend that shows team and match information based on IPL data from Kaggle.

 It is deployed to AWS Elastic Beanstalk by GitHub actions.

-###### App:
+###### App
 http://ipldashboard-env.eba-i8wundhv.us-east-2.elasticbeanstalk.com/#/

 ###### Credits